tenebris-tech/tbl/README.md

 the required credentials.
 A separate endpoint (URL) is required for each evidence task, but a single set of credentials can be used.
 An example of the file is included as example/http-headers-example.json.

+**DO NOT** use your personal username and password, only use the credentials provided by TugBoat Logic for the custom integration.

 THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
 IN NO EVENT SHALL THE